kissgyorgy97/marketplace/AvoidingCommonAttacks.md

 ## Integer Overflow and Underflow
 The Store contract works with `uint256` type data, and some of it comes as user input so to make sure the ower- or underflow could not happen I have used SafeMath from openzeppelin-solidity.

-## Poison Data
-Both the Marketplace and Store contracts accept user inputs of type string.
-As such, we must guard against long strings as a potential source of poison data.
-All places that accept string inputs include a modifier that checks the length of the incoming strings.

 ## Pull Over Push
 The Store contract utilizes a pull over push strategy for sending ETH to store owner to mitigate a potential for sending funds to resulting in a fail to prevent purchases from occuring.